rob4abcba/NewsApp/err.md

 Alice Tong [5 days ago]
 Thanks, @Lisa [ABND] and @Iva.ProjectCoach [ABND]!
 I will try DateFormat.
 I will ask if I cannot figure out how to implement @Iva.ProjectCoach [ABND]!

+**

+Alice Tong [Oct 31st at 12:22 AM]
+Did anyone have the issue (for the News App, Part I) that sometimes the articles would load and sometimes they won't?
+Sometimes even when I load the app, once I click an article to load webpage and then hit back to return the app it would display that it cannot find articles to load.
+I'm not sure why that's happening.

+2 replies
+Marc G. StudentGuide_ABND [5 days ago]
+Try adding this log statement in QueryUtils in your makeHttpRequest method at the bottom of the connection successful logic.
+Then copy the address from logcat and paste it in your browser to see if the result returns properly and looks correct.
+I heard of some possible api changes at the Guardian around Slack but don't know if its just rumor as my app is still working across all fields.
+Log.i(LOG_TAG,
+                           "QueryUtils makeHttpRequest:" +
+                                   " SUCCESSFULLY CONNECTED JSON RESPONSE RETRIEVED from:"+ url); (edited)

+Jorge E. Covarrubias (ABND) [5 days ago]
+I had this happen. there was too many request with the key or something along those lines.
+I had the URL loaded on a browser and when it wouldn't load on the app, I would check on the browser and sure enough, there was a too many request error.
+I would continue with my lesson and try again in a little bit.